Papierkorb/bindgen/SPEC.md

 An overloaded operator is a method which:

-1. Appears inside the class definition
-2. Is not a `friend` declaration
+1. Is either a method, or a non-member function taking a wrapped type by lvalue reference in the first function parameter
-3. Corresponds to a Crystal method in the table below
+2. Corresponds to a Crystal method in the table below

-Both `T` and the return type can be anything; const-ness of the method is not considered.

 |C++ operator|Crystal method|
 |-|-|